Skip to content

 Anti-Pattern: Big Bang Deployment

 What it looks like: Months of development are deployed to production all at once.
-No phased rollout.
-No feature flags.
+No phased rollout, no feature flags.
 All or nothing.

 Fix: Deploy frequently in small increments.
 Use feature flags to deploy code without activating features.
 Phase rollouts by user group or feature area.